 Getting to Lake Oeschinen (Oeschinensee), Switzerland

-First up, you’ll need to get to Kandersteg which is reasonably easy to reach from anywhere in the Bernese Oberland.
+To get to Oeschinensee (or Lake Oeschinen), first up you’ll need to get to Kandersteg which is reasonably easy to reach from anywhere in the Bernese Oberland.
 It’s just 38 kilometres (24 miles) from Interlaken, and 64 kilometres (40 miles) from Bern.

 How to get from Kandersteg to Lake Oeschinen